Christiane Collange: Career

-Collange is the author of many books.
+Collange was the author of many books.
 In her first book, Madame et le management, published in 1969, she argued that women should run their households like a business.

-Collange serves on the honorary committee of the Association pour le droit de mourir dans la dignité, a pro-euthanasia organization.
+Collange served on the honorary committee of the Association pour le droit de mourir dans la dignité, a pro-euthanasia organization.

 Personal life

 Collange married and divorced three times.
-With one of her husbands, journalist and author Jean Ferniot, she has a son, Vincent Ferniot.
+With one of her husbands, journalist and author Jean Ferniot, she had a son, Vincent Ferniot.
+She died on 24 October 2023, at the age of 92, five days shy of her 93rd birthday.